d-zo/SimpleScriptGenerator/README.md

-SimpleScriptGenerator is released under the [GPL](https://www.gnu.org/licenses/gpl-3.0.html "GNU General Public License"), version 3 or greater (see als COPYRIGHT file).
+SimpleScriptGenerator is released under the [GPL](https://www.gnu.org/licenses/gpl-3.0.html "GNU General Public License"), version 3 or greater (see also [LICENSE](https://github.com/d-zo/SimpleScriptGenerator/blob/master/LICENSE) file).
 It is provided without any warranty.